– Activities to avoid and change,

 Click here for guidelines on using an ice pack safely and effectively.

-Next, ice along the right side of the base of your head from that bump in the middle around to your ear.
+Next, ice along the base of your head on the right side.
+Ice from that bump in the middle, around to your ear.
 Now, look to the right and tilt your head forward and to the left, stretching the area you just iced.
-4 times.
+Do that four times.

-Now, for the other side, ice along the left side of the base of your head from that bump in the middle around to your ear.
+Now, ice the other side.
+Ice along the left side of the base of your head.
+Ice from that bump in the middle, around to your left ear.
 Now, look to the left and tilt your head forward and to the right, stretching the area you just iced.
-4 times.
+Again, do that four times.

 Your neuromuscular therapist has better strategies to work in this area.
 It helps to balance the atlas and correct Forward Head posture.
 There are other things that your bodyworker will do to create better postural correction and longer-lasting relief.